Home » RECIPES » DRINKS » State Fair Lemonade

 INSTRUCTIONS

 • Roll the lemon on the counter a few times using firm pressure.
+Then cut it in half and then in fours so you have 8 pieces of lemon.

 • In each jar, add 4 lemon pieces and ¼ cup of sugar.